EffectOrientedProgramming/book/docs/guide/scalatools.md

 ### Compiling

-To compile all the files in the current project, run the following inside the sbt shell:
+To compile all the files in the current project, run the `compile` inside the sbt shell:

 ```
 sbt:EffectOrientedProgramming> compile